helloturbine/turbine-docs/docs/records/skus.md

 ## Creating a SKU in Turbine

-1. Go to inventory and select “SKUs”.
+1. Go to "Products" in the navigation bar and select “SKUs”.
 2. Next, select "New SKU" button at the top right-hand side of your screen.
 3. Fill out the relevant information, including SKU title, SKU, and final price of the SKU.
 4. Hit the "Create SKU" button.